-The article will explain all there is to know about the detailed data & metrics that Linkody provides for each link and how to assess link quality.
+The article will explain all there is to know about the detailed data & metrics that Linkody provides for each link and how to check quality of backlinks.

 For a better navigation you can view the table of contents down bellow:

 Linkody is the only tool you need to know how to check quality of backlinks.